How to Resolve “Server Unexpectedly Closed Network Connection” Error on Amazon Web Server (AWS)?

 - PuTTy options –> Connection problem

-- You have accidently applied Chmod 777 on root folder
+- You have accidentally applied Chmod 777 on the root folder

 Since it might be an SSH issue, we have found the following link on troubleshooting problems which will help you in connecting to your instance: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/

 You can try connecting again by entering your correct username because it is possible that you entered the wrong username before.
 Try this and see if it works.

 Just like this, try connecting again by entering the correct key and see if it works.

 If both of these don’t work, then you need to try these two solutions for connecting to your instance.
 Let’s see what these solutions are and how they work.